• Skip to primary navigation

 kale, apple and pecan salad on a plate

-This hearty kale, apple and pecan salad goes really well with a simply grilled pork chop.
+This hearty kale, apple and pecan salad for one goes really well with a simply grilled pork chop.
 It's a simple fall salad that's bursting with flavor, and done in 10 minutes.
-It's got crisp apples, massaged kale, and glazed pecans with a tangy maple mustard vinaigrette.
+It's got crisp apples, kale, and glazed pecans with a tangy maple mustard vinaigrette.

 kale apple and pecan salad over a pork chop with ingredients on a table